huangjch526/ginseng/_pages/about.md

 My research interests include deep learning, computer vision, and image enhancement.
 Recently, I have focused on AIGC, low-level tasks, image editing, image generation, video generation, and 3D generation.
 I have explored AIGC methods such as Diffusion Models for a long time (from 2022.7 to now).
 I work on designing new kinds of Diffusion Models and their applications for various fields, aiming to promote the efficiency and flexibility of Diffusion Models used in the real world.
 I am now an IEEE member, IEEE SPS member and CCF member. **I have served as a reviewer for top conferences such as ICCV, ECCV, ICME, ICMR, MMM, and PRCV.**

-> 📢📢📢 <font color=red>I am looking for Ph.D. positions.</font> If you would like to discuss potential opportunities or learn more about my qualifications, please feel free to [contact me](mailto:jc.huang@siat.ac.cn). 😊
+> 📢📢📢 <font color=red>I am looking for more close friends in research.</font> If you would like to discuss AIGC or diffusion models with me, please feel free to [contact me](mailto:jc.huang@siat.ac.cn). 😊

 My first mentor is [Shifeng Chen](https://people.ucas.ac.cn/~sfchen) and my second mentor is [Chao Dong](https://people.ucas.ac.cn/~chaodong).
 I also work with my coauthors such as [Donghao Zhou](https://correr-zhou.github.io/), [Chaoqi Chen](https://chaoqichen.github.io/), Yifan Liu, Jaixi Lv, Yi Huang, and [Jianzhuang Liu](https://teacher.ucas.ac.cn/~jzliu#%20191067).